diegonti/VASP-MXenes/README.md

 The `LOCPOT.py` file reads a given LOCPOT file (or searches for one in the current folder) and generates a local potential plot along the vacuum direction of the MXene slab ($z$) in an output file.
 It also returns the vacuum energy $V_{vaccum}$ or energies if its a Janus material.

-The avobe scripts are used internally by the scripts in the general workflow.
+The avobe scripts are used internally by the scripts in the general workflow, mainly in `analyzer.py`.
 <br><br>